jomaa-ahmed/Google-Cloud-with-terragrunt/README.md

 ![results ](./images/11-deploysuccess.png)

-## Continuous Integration & Deployment with GitHub Actions
+### **Continuous Integration & Deployment with GitHub Actions**

 To ensure safe and repeatable delivery of infrastructure changes, a **GitHub Actions** workflow has been configured to deploy updates automatically.
-The workflow relies on **Workload Identity Federation (OIDC)**—eliminating the need for long‑lived service‑account keys while still granting the pipeline the permissions it requires.
+The workflow relies on **Workload Identity Federation (OIDC)**,eliminating the need for long‑lived service‑account keys while still granting the pipeline the permissions it requires.

 Key characteristics: